-From braving live octopus to slamming soju with the locals, eating at one of Seoul’s many markets can be a great way to connect with the city’s people and food.
-But with so much on offer, it can be hard to know where to start.
-Follow our guide to ensure you make the best of Seoul’s bustling market food scene this winter.
+From braving live octopus to slamming soju with the locals, eating street food at one of the many traditional markets in Korea can be a great way to connect with Korean people and food.
+But with so much to offer, it can be hard to know where to start.
+Follow our guide to ensure you make the best of bustling Korean market food scene.

 Located at the eastern end of Jongno, this lively cloth and textiles market has been doing brisk trade for over 100 years.
 From Monday to Saturday, the main concourse comes alive as dozens of vendors get to work serving everything from boiled pig trotters (jokbal, 족발) to steamed blood sausage (sundae, 순대).

 It’s all worth exploring, but for guaranteed quality eat at one of the mungbean pancakes (bindaetteok, 빈대떡) stalls.
 These thick, hash brown-like pancakes are made from a rich batter of crushed mung beans, bean sprouts and cabbage.